 But Good Time, in all its registers, deals in a currency of elusiveness.
 It’s an always mutating, renegade virus of modern malaise weaponized against us, the audience.
 It’s a film riddled with venom-soaked observations on humanity even as it enlists copious unorthodox formal gestures to broach feelings and perceptions that cohere only as an ecstatic, uncorked anxiety attack of color and sound.
 It’s a riot of shape and form where every stylistic truth is untenable, every moment seditious to the film as it has been experienced thus far, the mark of a cinematic mind on the move.
 As a result, the prospect of “narrative” as we usually define it, already raised to a fever pitch with the Safdies’ formal knives stabbing into the story’s back, encounters its mortal enemy: the crackling energy of continual displacement, all in service of the film exploring other embryonic energies usually costumed in other, more normative films as “mistakes”, “off-shoots”, “tangents”, all enemies of order.
 Always skittering about through mini-narratives that coalesce thematically even as they seem to be delaying the question of Connie rescuing his brother, the film remains threateningly ambiguous about its attitude toward Connie and his story right down to the concluding concussion of an image.

 And when I write “ambiguous”, I mean that Good Time imagines valences of ambiguity beyond what most films could be capable of.
 I haven’t even mentioned how the film weaponized two variants of modernism, fangs drawn, both dueling for control: psychological interiority exteriorized – each formal gesture registering as a refraction of Connie’s unsettled, volatile mental state – and a roving sense of instability that searches elsewhere in the film beyond Connie, beyond character, rendering him a psychologically-empty blank canvas, a void of nothingness who can’t even think enough for the film to imagine a coherent psychology for him.
 He tellingly cannot imagine the mental states of the other minorities he meets, even if he thinks he can.
 Good Time does not simply dislocate cinematic conventions.
-Within the bounds of non-avant-garde cinema, it fundamentally breaks down narrative structures into a near-unrecognizable mass of competing neurons and violent temperaments, a portrait of modernity as a purgatorial skirmish of addled visual activity and human confusion, a haywire fracas to and from nowhere.
+Within the bounds of non-avant-garde cinema, it fundamentally breaks down narrative structures into a near-unrecognizable mass of competing neurons and violent temperaments, a portrait of modernity as a purgatorial skirmish of visual activity and human confusion, a haywire fracas to and from nowhere.
+Toxically addled and neurotically charged, it not only vandalizes narrative norms with a sacrilegious glee but inflicts a premeditated crime on America.
+It uncovers a deep, unabating national psychic trauma in the process of casting the nation as a bundle of fractious electrons, particles which not only collide against one another but collapse underneath an incessant systemic disinterest in any form of social amelioration or aid.